craw0967/steamlink-archlinux/README.md

 shutdown now
 ```

 At this point, your SSH session will terminate.
-Your are now finished with the intial setup of Archlinux and you can log in via SSH as the new sudo user you just created.
+Your are now finished with the intial setup of ArchLinux and you can log in via SSH as the new sudo user you just created.

 If you changed the system's hostname, you will need to update your SSH connection configuration if you're using the hostname instead of the IP address.